dashohoxha/killercoda-scenarios/gitea/step3.md

    https://[[HOST_SUBDOMAIN]]-443-[[KATACODA_HOST]].environments.katacoda.com/

-2. The scripts have created automatically an admin user `username` with password `123456` (if you did not change them on `settings.sh`).
-Click on `Sign In` and login as this user.
+2. Click on `Sign In` and login as the user `user1` with password `asdf`.

 3. From the gitea web interface create a new repository named `project1`:

    https://[[HOST_SUBDOMAIN]]-443-[[KATACODA_HOST]].environments.katacoda.com/repo/create